 Accessing SSO Applications

-Once you've added one or more SSO applications, they will show up on the End User Dashboard of HelloID for any user who has rights to view them.
+Once you've added one or more SSO applications, they will show up on the End User Dashboard of HelloID for any user who has viewing rights.
 From that point forward, users must simply click on the application's icon, and they are taken to the designated application.
 Depending on the application's configuration, HelloID also sends the relevant SSO information at the same time, such as a SAML token.
+Learn more about accessing applications here.

 Disable Password Managers